 HAIR TRANSPLANT CANDIDACY CRITERIA

 The criteria we use in our clinic for evaluating folliculitis decalvans candidacy are among the most strict of all the scarring alopecia criteria.
-Hair transplants for folliculitis declavans can be very challenging.
+Hair transplants for folliculitis decalvans can be very challenging.
 Chances of success are low although successes to occur.
-In order to be a candidate for hair transplant surgery, ALL FIVE of the following criteria must be met in a patient with folliculitis decalvans:
+In order to be a candidate for hair transplant surgery, ALL FIVE of the following criteria MUST be met in a patient with folliculitis decalvans: